dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Gamepad

 You may already have one!
-If not, a  8BitDo gamepad can be found for under $20, and has [Hall effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor) which are more accurate than most mass-market flight sticks.
+If not, an 8BitDo Ultimate 2C gamepad can be found for under $20, and has [Hall effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor) which are more accurate than most mass-market flight sticks.

 ![](images/ultimate-2c.webp)